Danie Gerber: Style of play

-Gerber had very high acceleration and pace, could sidestep off either foot, break tackles, had a clear vision of space on the field, and high ball skill levels (catching, passing and kicking).
+Gerber had high acceleration and pace, could sidestep off either foot, break tackles, had a clear vision of space on the field, and high ball skill levels (catching, passing and kicking).
 He was also very solid in defence.

 Gerber attributed his sidestep to his early football.
 He trained extensively (particularly running, but also swimming, circuit training and weights) and had a high fitness level, which were unusual attributes before rugby went professional.

 Legacy

-Gerber has been described as one of the greatest ever rugby players and considered by many as the greatest center in the history of the game.
+Gerber has been described as one of the greatest ever rugby players and considered by many as the greatest centre in the history of the game.
 Many former and current players admire Gerber's impact on the game and the legacy he left behind.
 Jean de Villiers former Springboks captain described Gerber as his childhood hero and the best player South Africa has ever produced.
-Former legendary Scottish commentator Bill McLaren regarded Gerber as the greatest center the world has ever seen.
+Former legendary Scottish commentator Bill McLaren regarded Gerber as the greatest centre the world has ever seen.
 He has been named South Africa's greatest ever centre, and Naas Botha has said he is one of the greatest ever South African rugby players.
 Martin Johnson named him in his International Rugby Hall of Fame member's XV, and Bill McLaren's named him in his 'all time' XV.